WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 Welcome to the AI-Powered Agents Pre-requisites lab!

-Once this is completed, Part 1 will cover **Webex Contact Center Agent Desktop** basics, including making a test call.
-We’ve also included some optional troubleshooting tips to ensure your WebRTC calling is working correctly prior to starting the lab.
+Part 1 focuses on the fundamentals of the Webex Contact Center Agent Desktop, including how to make a test call.
+Additionally, optional troubleshooting tips are provided to help resolve any WebRTC calling issues that may arise.

-In Part 2, we will examine the **Webex Contact Center Flow Experience** and the associated administrative toggles for configuring supervisors in the Webex Contact Center.
+Part 2, we will examine the Webex Contact Center Flow Experience by creating a flow from scratch

 **Table of Contents**